yazdantajallaie-rgb/yft-v2-code-and-data/README.md

 - CSV datasets used in the accompanying supplements

 This is a companion repository to the Zenodo anchor article and its supplementary materials.
+## Supplementary Material

+Numerical constants and parameters required for full reproducibility are provided in
+**Supplement-N-Series-Numerical.pdf** (this repository).

 **Zenodo DOI:** https://doi.org/10.5281/zenodo.18134323